lynchc34/CSU33012_SoftwareEng/README.md

 # CSU330312_SoftwareEng
-Repository of assignments and work done in the module Software Engineering CSU33012 Taken in Michaelmas Term of 3rd year by TCD students
+Repository of assignments and work done in the module Software Engineering CSU33012.

-Contains
+Taken in Michaelmas Term of 3rd year by TCD students.

+#Contains

 -Java implementation of LCA structure (previous exp)